 A Better Solution is Around the Corner…

 Overall, we believe Truvian strongly incorporates both the technical capabilities and market potential to succeed.
-We are excited to partner with Jeff and the rest of the team at Truvian on their quest to upend the archaic lab testing industry and drive data-based healthcare decision making.
+We are excited to partner with the team at Truvian on their quest to upend the archaic lab testing industry and drive data-based healthcare decision making.
 Stay tuned for more updates as they push ahead with their mission.